awesome-windows11/CensorNet/brwoser/README.md

 A constantly updated guide to the best private browser (not to be confused with anonymous as well as secure, this repository has other goals)

+As a reminder, anonymity is more affected by other factors than your browser.
+Tor or VPN will be much more effective than even the most properly configured browser without cookies